askpt/openfeature-dotnet-workshop/Workshop.md

    - Navigate to the web frontend
    - Confirm the statistics header appears/disappears based on your flag value
-   - Check the Aspire dashboard for any relevant metrics

 4. Create a New Feature Flag

    - Add a new boolean flag in `IFeatureFlags.cs` (`EnableTabs`) making sure it is `true`
-   - Implement it in `FeatureFlags.cs` to read from environment variable `ENABLE_TABS`
+   - Implement it in `FeatureFlags.cs` to read from environment variable `EnableTabs`
    - Add the environment variable to `launchSettings.json` with value `"true"`
-   - Use this flag in the `.collection-tabs` div in the `Home.razor` file
+   - Use this flag in the `.collection-tabs` div in the `Home.razor` file.
+Tip: You can use the `ShowHeader` flag as a reference

 ### Expected Outcome